-IV.
-PY 2016 Performance Targets Template. (state negotiated)
+PY 2024-2025 Performance Targets Template. (state negotiated)

-V. Other Resources.
+Other Resources.

-- TEN 1-15; Promising Practices in Achieving Universal Access and Equal Opportunity: A Section 188Disability Reference Guide; July 6, 2015 - TEGL 37-14; Update on Complying with Nondiscrimination Requirements: Discrimination Based on Gender Identity, Gender Expression and Sex Stereotyping are Prohibited Forms of Sex Discrimination in the Workforce Development System; May 29, 2015 - Americans with Disabilities Act (ADA)
+- TEN 1-15; Promising Practices in Achieving Universal Access and Equal Opportunity: A Section 188Disability Reference Guide; July 6, 2015 - TEGL 37-14; Update on Complying with Nondiscrimination Requirements: Discrimination Based on Gender Identity, Gender Expression and Sex Stereotyping are Prohibited Forms of Sex Discrimination in the Workforce Development System; May 29, 2015 - TEGL 05-23; Complying with Nondiscrimination Requirements: Discrimination Based on Actual or Perceived Religion, Shared Ancestry, or Ethnic Characteristics are Prohibited Forms of Discrimination in the Workforce System; November 3, 2023 - Americans with Disabilities Act (ADA)